adshares/adshares-docs/protocol2/definitions/index.rst

 Context Script
 ^^^^^^^^^^^^^^
-Executable code generated by :ref:`Context Infrastructure <protocol-definitions-contextinfrastructure>`, and executed inside a sandbox created by :ref:`SSA <protocol-definitions-ssa>` within the context of a :ref:`Site <protocol-definitions-site>`.
+Executable code generated by :ref:`Context Infrastructure <protocol-definitions-contextinfrastructure>`, and executed inside a sandbox created by :ref:`Supply-Side Agent <protocol-definitions-ssa>` within the context of a :ref:`Site <protocol-definitions-site>`.

 .. _protocol-definitions-paymentreport:

 Payment Report
 ^^^^^^^^^^^^^^
-A standardized report generated by :ref:`DSP <protocol-definitions-dsp>` that presents the business context for the payments sent (within a given time interval) from :ref:`DSP <protocol-definitions-dsp>` to :ref:`SSP <protocol-definitions-ssp>`.
+A standardized report generated by :ref:`Demand-Side Platform <protocol-definitions-dsp>` that presents the business context for the payments sent (within a given time interval) from :ref:`Demand-Side Platform <protocol-definitions-dsp>` to :ref:`Supply-Side Platform <protocol-definitions-ssp>`.

 .. note::
     In most ecosystems the term *inventory* refers only to the supply side of the market, i.e. what :ref:`Publishers<protocol-definitions-publisher>`